 1- Chill out on your social media presence (at least for a little bit)

 Have you ever looked at how much screen time you actually have in the day?

 I remember one day when I was home in the summer with my son, and I opened up my phone to a notification from the Apple Screen Time app…I almost fell over when I saw how much screen time I had that week….

 My screen time averaged FOUR HOURS A DAY!!!!!

-The other sobering thought that came to me was, “that was 4 hours I could have spent with my son.”
+The other sobering thought that came to me was, “that was 4 hours I could have spent with my son”.
 That was the thought that changed the way I view my phone.

 How can you lessen your screen time without going back to the stone age?

-All you have to do to set screen time limits is go into your settings, scroll down to “Screen Time”, then scroll down to the other options:
+for Apple users, just go into your settings, scroll down to “Screen Time”, then scroll down to the other options: